boisgera/bitstream/mkdocs/API.md

       - `type` is a type identifier (such as `bool`, `str`, `int8`, etc.).

-        It is optional if `data` is an instance of a registered type or for
+        It is optional if `data` is an instance of a registered type or a
-        lists and 1d NumPy arrays of such instances.
+        list or 1d NumPy array of such instances.

     <h5>Usage</h5>